esvin2661/esvin2661/README.md

 # 💫 About Me:
-I am currently working on a portfolio project.<br>I have a keen interest in computational neuroscience and artificial intelligence.<br>I am open to collaborating on open-source projects.<br><br><br>
+I am currently building SafeRoute a safety navegation system <br>I have a keen interest in computational neuroscience and artificial intelligence.<br>I am open to collaborating on open-source projects.<br><br><br>

 ## 🌐 Socials: